liyixingustc/house_prediction/README.md

 # Simple Flask API for a Tensorflow Model

-To be run locally with vagrant and vmbox, read instructions for more information
+To be run locally with vagrant and vmbox, please refer to "readme.li" for more information

 To run locally,